agile-ts/documentation/docs/packages/core/features/agile-instance/Introduction.md

 You can instantiate the Agile Instance where ever you want.
 Directly in your Component, in an extra File or on Paper.
-It doesn't matter as long you can work with it.
+It doesn't matter as long as you can work with it.
-There a some [style guides](../../../../main/StyleGuide.md), where you can get some inspiration how to struct an Application using AgileTs.
+There are a few [Style Guides](../../../../main/StyleGuide.md) where you can get some inspiration how to structure an Application using AgileTs.